Autocollant drapeau francais

 Germany is divided into 16 federal states (Länder), each responsible for the government of its own state, some of which look back over a long tradition.
 Germany has always been divided into states but over the course of the centuries the map has often changed its appearance.
 The states that exist today were established after 1945 but have in part retained their old ethnic traditions and characteristics as well as their historical boundaries.

-Taben-Rodt, Freudenburg, and Palzem are actually located in Rheinland-Pfalz (Rhineland-Palatinate).
-Palzem is on the Luxemburger border, Freudenburg and Taben-Rodt are close to another state: The Saarland.
-Weiten is actually located in Saarland (0.5 mile from Rhineland-Palatinate…).
+Taben-Rodt, Freudenburg, and Palzem are located in the state of Rhineland-Palatinate (Rheinland-Pfalz).
+Palzem lies directly on the border with Luxembourg, while Freudenburg and Taben-Rodt are near the border with another German state: Saarland.
+Weiten, in fact, is located in Saarland, just about half a mile from the Rhineland-Palatinate border.

-All those villages were in Saarland before 1801
+All of these villages were part of Saarland before 1801.

-Kontz is actually located in France (1 mile from the Luxemburger border, and 2 miles from the German border)
+Kontz is located in France, just one mile from the Luxembourg border and two miles from the German border.

 germany_map